 Formula 1: Hamilton puts in record lap to take Bahrain pole

-MANAMA: Seven-time Formula One world champion Lewis Hamilton stormed to pole position for the Bahrain Grand Prix with a record lap in Saturday's qualifying session ahead of team mate Valtteri Bottas who completed a front-row lockout for Mercedes.
+MANAMA: Seven-times Formula One world champion Lewis Hamilton stormed to pole position for the Bahrain Grand Prix with a record lap in Saturday's (Nov 28) qualifying session, ahead of team mate Valtteri Bottas who completed a front-row lockout for Mercedes.

 Max Verstappen took third place for Red Bull.